rackerlabs/docs-style-guide/style-guide/style/cloud-account-info.rst

-In examples of API authentication requests, and other examples where we are teaching the use of the API and expect that users might copy the code and use it, use variables or the following standard values for account numbers, user names, passwords, API keys, and so on.
+In examples of API authentication requests, and other examples where we are teaching the use of the API and expect that users might copy the code and use it, use variables or the following standard values for account numbers, usernames, passwords, API keys, and so on.
 Format the variables by using camelCase and italics, and also use bold within the examples.